j4100briggs/C177-Final-Project/README_final.md

 This section provides an operation overview of what the program does.
 A flowchart or some other diagram might be helpful, but is not required.

 This program creates a dataset of 50 ordered pairs using each of the three constant acceleration kinematics equations: a(t)=a, v(t)=at+v, and x(t)=at^2+vt+x.
 Where a is acceleration and a(t) is the acceleration function, v is initial velocity and v(t) is the velocity function, x is initial position and x(t) is the position function, and t is time.
-It then uses
+It then uses plotly to render the plots of these functions based on the variables inputted by the user for a, v, and x.

 ### Dependencies:
 To run a program users may need to have dependencies installed.
 Indicate which dependencies are required for